mugasparetto/gobarber-api/README.md

 ------------

 ## :pencil: About
 GoBarber is an application where customers can book appointments with barbers and hairdressers.
-On the other hand, barbers can check their daily schedule.
+On the other hand, barbers can check their daily schedule.<br />
+At this point, the mobile app is restricted to customers.

 [GoBarber Web](https://github.com/mugasparetto/gobarber-web)<br />
 [GoBarber Mobile](https://github.com/mugasparetto/gobarber-mobile)